-1) Neural network: training data and architecture: We use an OpUS simulator [37], [38] to generate training data for the neural network.
+1) Neural Network (Training Data and Architecture): We use an OpUS simulator [37], [38] to generate training data for the neural network.
 First, we define a uniform $20 \times 20 \times 20$ grid of coordinates.
-The grid has bounds $\pm 12$ mm in lateral, 0.5 - 14.5 mm in axial and $\pm 10$ mm in elevational direction.
+The grid has bounds ± 12 mm in the lateral direction, 0.5-14.5 mm in the axial direction, and ± 10 mm in the elevational direction.
 Two additional grid points were placed in-plane (zero in elevational direction).
-In each grid point we simulate measurement data with coordinate values equal to the grid point.
+In each grid point, we simulate measurement data with coordinate values equal to the grid point.

-To obtain a marker for the offset estimation, we note that ultrasound source elements typically emit near-omnidirectional pressure fields within the image plane, but are usually designed to emit highly directional fields in the out-of-plane direction.
+To obtain a marker for the offset estimation, we note that US source elements typically emit near-omnidirectional pressure fields within the image plane but are usually designed to emit highly directional fields in the out-of-plane direction.
 This is achieved through a combination of eccentric element geometries and acoustic lenses [27].
-As a result, the amplitude of pulse-echo signals from point objects depend strongly on the elevational (out-of-plane) position, and generally reduces with increasing elevational offset.
+As a result, the amplitude of pulse-echo signals from point objects depends strongly on the elevational (out-of-plane) position and generally reduces with increasing elevational offset.
 The shape of the decay also depends on the position of the object.
-In short, the out-ofplane amplitude decay decreases as the axial depth increases, as illustrated in Fig. 3.
+In short, the out-ofplane amplitude decay decreases as the axial depth increases, as shown in Fig. 3.
 This is why both the lateral and axial coordinates are used as inputs for the neural network.
 Thus, the pulse-echo signal strength across the aperture can be used as an effective marker of the elevational position.
-To exploit this, we use the RF time series p to compute the mean absolute value $\mu$ of those time series samples belonging to either highest or lowest 1% of a Gaussian defined by the mean and variance of p.
+To exploit this, we use the RF time series p to compute the mean absolute value μ of those time series samples belonging to either highest or lowest 1% of a Gaussian defined by the mean and variance of p.
 This way most of the purely noisy part of the data is ignored.
 We also compute the distance between the mean of apparent (reconstructed) axial coordinates of n = 15 highest intensity pixels and the real axial coordinate used to simulate the data.
 This distance reflects the axial aberration that needs to be corrected for.

-A neural network $\Lambda{\theta}$ with parameters $\theta$ is then trained to map lateral and axial coordinates, and mean absolute value of high amplitude entries in measured time series, denoted as $\boldsymbol{u} = (x_a \ x_l \ \mu)^{\mathsf{T}}$ , to a prediction of unfiltered out-of-plane offset and axial aberration $\boldsymbol{w} = (y_e \ y\delta)^{\mathsf{T}}$ .
-Since the simulator output is almost symmetric with positive and negative offsets, we train the network with absolute offset values $\geq 0$ .
-This means that we can only estimate magnitude of the offset, not the direction.
+A neural network Λ{θ} with parameters θ is then trained to map lateral and axial coordinates, and mean absolute value of high amplitude entries in measured time series, denoted as $\mathbf{u} = (x_a \ x_l \ \mu)^{\mathsf{T}}$, to a prediction of unfiltered out-of-plane offset and axial aberration $\mathbf{w} = (y_e \ y{\delta})^{\mathsf{T}}$.
+Since the simulator output is almost symmetric with positive and negative offsets, we train the network with absolute offset values ≥ 0 .
+This means that we can only estimate the magnitude of the offset, not the direction.
 The network chosen is a standard multilayer perceptron [39] with two hidden layers and 20 nodes in each layer.
-Each hidden layer has a sigmoid activation function whereas for the output layer the activation function is linear.
-The network is trained by finding a set of parameters $\theta^$ such that mean squared error between neural network output and the ground truth is minimised, i.e., where M is the size and i is an index over the training data.
-We used the Levenberg-Marquardt algorithm levenberg, marquardt to train the neural network.
-The dampening parameter was set to the default value of $10^{-3}$ .
-The optimisation stopped when the validation performance did not improve in six epochs in a row or the relative norm of the gradient of the minimised function was smaller than $10^{-7}$ .
+Each hidden layer has a sigmoid activation function, whereas for the output layer, the activation function is linear.
+The network is trained by finding a set of parameters θ^ such that the mean squared error between the neural network output and the ground truth is minimized, i.e., where M is the size and i is an index over the training data.
+We used the Levenberg-Marquardt algorithm, Marquardt [40] and Levenberg [41], to train the neural network.
+The dampening parameter was set to the default value of 10^{-3} .
+The optimization stopped when the validation performance did not improve in six epochs in a row or the relative norm of the gradient of the minimized function was smaller than 10^{-7} .

-$$\theta^ = \underset{\theta}{\operatorname{argmin}} \sum{i=1}^{M} \|\Lambda{\theta}(\boldsymbol{u}i) - \boldsymbol{w}i\|2^2, \quad (18)$$
+$$\theta^ = \underset{\theta}{\operatorname{argmin}} \sum{i=1}^{M} \|\Lambda{\theta}(\boldsymbol{u}i) - \boldsymbol{w}i\|2^2$$ (18)